webplatform/docs/guides/images_in_html/index.md

 </body>
 </html></syntaxhighlight>

-The data file [http://dev.opera.com/articles/view/17-images-in-html/fruitconsumption.html fruitconsumption.html] contains a very simple data table that represents the same data:
+The data file "fruitconsumption.html" contains a table that represents the same data as the chart:

 <syntaxhighlight lang="html5"><!DOCTYPE html>